-Single vineyard in the municipality of Winningen (Burg Cochem area) in the German wine-growing region of Mosel.
-The name allegedly goes back to owls, which are said to have nested here in former times.
-The south to west facing vineyards at an altitude of 75 to 210 meters above sea level with a slope of 50 to 70% cover 15 hectares of vineyards.
+Single vineyard site in the municipality of Winningen (Burg Cochem area) in the German Moselle wine-growing region.
+The name allegedly goes back to owls that used to nest here.
+The south to west facing vineyards at 75 to 210 metres above sea level with a slope of 50 to 70% cover 15 hectares of vineyards.
 The cultivation of the extreme steep sl opes is only possible by means of monorack tracks.
-The main grape variety cultivated here is Riesling, which is also used to produce high quality wines such as Trockenbeerenauslesen and Eiswein.
-The vines are mainly cultivated in the Moselpfahl, Trierer Rad and Vertiko styles.
+The main variety cultivated here is Riesling, from which high-predicate wines such as Trockenbeerenauslesen and Eisweine are also pressed.
+The vines are mainly trained in the Moselpfahl, Trierer Rad and Vertiko styles.
 The sandy soils consist of blue-grey slate with partly clayey sediments and a high rock content.